offline-function-calling/cli/readme.md

 ollama create gemma3:12b-fc --file models/gemma3-12b-fc.modelfile
 ```

-Note that it is recommended to use the 27b parameter model only if you have ~ 20-24 GB of RAM or more.
+Note that it is recommended to use the 27b parameter model only if you have 20-24 GB of RAM or more.

+## Usage

+You can add more tools by just creating files in the custom tools directory that you mention.
+Each file must have one or more Python functions with docstrings that contain a description of what the tool does, as well as what the parameters are.